🏃 ️Usage

 Depending on the size of the input file set, the Manifest file creation in Step 2 can become time-consuming due to the hashing of each file in the input file set.
 To save time, the –manifest-path command-line option should be leveraged to write the contents of the Manifest to local disk.
 Specifying the same path via –manifest-path on subsequent executions of the DUM client will result in a read of the existing Manifest from disk.
 Any files within the input set referenced within the read Manifest will reuse the precomputed values within, saving upfront time prior to start of upload to S3.
 The Manifest will then be re-written to the path specified by –manifest-path to include any new files encountered.
 In this way, a Manifest file can expand across executions of DUM to serve as a sort of cache for file information.

-The batch size utilized by Steps 3 and 4 can be configured within the INI config provided to the DUM client.
-The number of batches processed in parallel can be controlled via the –num-threads command-line argument.
+The batch size utilized by Steps 3 and 4 can be configured within the INI config provided to the DUM client via the batch_size setting in the [OTHER] section.
+The number of batches processed in parallel can be controlled via the --num-threads command-line argument.

 By default, at completion of an ingress request (Step 5), the DUM client provides a summary of the results of the transfer: